 Now, click Drive and look at that option that says “Optimize Mac Storage.”
 This setting tells your Mac to stop offloading your files to the cloud and store the iCloud Drive contents locally on your drive.
 Its main purpose is to free up space.
 But the price is constant background sync.
 So, another way to make MacBook faster is to disable that setting.

-If nothing so far has helped, consider running some additional maintenance tasks.
-In fact, maintaining your Mac properly can help prevent the drop in its performance, so if you’ve never done that before, it’s time to start doing it now.
+Maintaining your Mac regularly can help prevent a drop in its performance, so if you’ve never done that before, it’s time to start now.
+With CleanMyMac, the app we mentioned earlier, running maintenance is quick and easy.

-3. Select tasks you want to run — you can read what each of them does, along with usage recommendations, when you click the i icon next to them.
+- Choose the tasks you want to run.
+To learn what each task does and see usage recommendations, click the ⓘ icon next to each one.

-After running maintenance tasks, do not forget to check Login Items and Background Items to remove unnecessary startup processes.
+Also, do not forget to review your login and background items to remove unnecessary startup processes.

 11. Check your hardware